 For instance, if a court finds you to be even partly negligent in your child’s diagnosis, no matter how serious the mistake the doctor made, your compensation can be reduced.

 You should also understand the statute of limitations on malpractice cases in Arkansas.
 You have two years from the negligent action to sue.
 Or, if the error wasn’t immediately obvious, you get only one year from the time of discovery.

 You may also want to hire a lawyer in Arkansas if your child faces discrimination.
 Federal laws ensure access and educational opportunities for people with disabilities.
 They also protect against discrimination.

 If your child is not being given fair access at school, for instance, this may be a situation in which a lawyer can help you make a case and sue the district for equal rights.
 In addition to federal laws, disabled people in the state are also protected by the Arkansas Civil Rights Act of 1993.

 Arkansas Birth Injury and Cerebral Palsy Cases

 Finding the best Arkansas cerebral palsy lawyer to work on behalf of your child is essential in getting the best outcome.
-As you search for a good legal team, keep in mind that you need someone who is an expert in malpractice laws and birth injuries.
-Your lawyer should also have a proven track record of helping families like yours.
+As you search for an excellent legal team, keep in mind that you need someone who is an expert in malpractice laws and birth injuries.
+Your lawyer should also show a proven track record of helping families like yours.

-You can search through the state bar association for a lawyer with the relevant experience.
-Another good way to find the best lawyer is to talk to other parents of children who have been in this situation.
-They can probably recommend a professional who has the proof to back up claims of specializing in birth injury cases.
+You can search through the state bar association for a lawyer with relevant experience.
+Another way to find the best lawyer is to talk to other parents of children who’ve been in the same situation.
+They might recommend a professional who has the proof to back up claims of specializing in birth injury cases.

-If your child has been diagnosed with cerebral palsy or another type of birth injury, you may feel as if your options are limited.
-But with the right lawyer you can fight for your child’s rights and for the compensation he or she will need to provide care for years to come.
+If your child was diagnosed with cerebral palsy or another type of birth injury, you might feel it limits your options.
+But with the right lawyer, you can fight for your child’s rights and the compensation needed for years to come.